-T1/E1 SS7-Both fully associated and dedicated SS7 signaling are supported by the UTA Application and by the ETM 3200 Appliance.
+• T1/E1 SS7-Both fully associated and dedicated SS7 signaling are supported by the UTA Application and by the ETM 3200 Appliance.

 When used with UTA, the physical connection is governed by the router and transparent to UTA.

 3200 Appliances support fully associated SS7 Signaling Links, each SS7 Bearer Span provides support for up to two fully associated SS7 signaling links, allowing SS7 signaling links and bearers to be managed on the same Card.
 For dedicated SS7 Cards, the cPCI Card sets support 1 to 4 ANSI SS7 signaling links carried over a single DS1.
 The signaling links may be 56Kbps or 64Kbps (but must all be the same).
-This Card set is only packaged in the ETM 3200-Series Appliance.
+This Card set is only available for the ETM 3200 Appliance.
 Note that in this configuration, the Card set cannot process bearer Spans, but can communicate signaling information to other Card sets managing the bearer Spans.

-For details about the interfaces for each supported circuit type, see the ETM[®] System Technical Discussion available in the SecureLogix Knowledge Base at http://support.securelogix.com/knowledgebase.htm.
+For details about the interfaces for each supported circuit type, see the ETM® System Technical Discussion available in the SecureLogix Knowledge Base at https://support.securelogix.com.

-Local Appliance/ Application Storage

-Each Card in an ETM Appliance has a Compact Flash device to store the Card software, Policies, and call log events/authentication database.
-Applications running on platforms other than a SecureLogix appliance also provide local storage.
+Local Appliance/ Application Storage Each Card in an ETM TDM Appliance has a Compact Flash device to store the Card software, Policies, and call log events/authentication database.
+UTA and SIP Proxy Applications provide local storage on the host platform on which they are running.
 This allows Spans to execute the installed Policies even if they cannot communicate with the ETM Server.
-If communication with the Server is interrupted, the Card can store up to a week of call and Policy event information, depending on call load.
+If communication with the Server is interrupted, the Card/Application can store up to a week of call and Policy event information, depending on call load.
 This information is sent to the ETM Server when communication is reestablished.
 Call Recording and Firewall Policies continue to be executed, including prescribed Firewall call terminations.
 However, events are not logged on the ETM Server and real-time tracking events, such as emails, are not generated until communication is reestablished.